Periodic Trends of Alkali Metals

 Chemical Reactivity of Alkali Metals

-The large difference between the first and second ionization energy of these elements suggests that the preferred oxidation state of alkali metals will be +1.
-Therefore, the major chemistry of alkali metal is in the form of M+ ions.
+The large difference between the first and second ionization energies of these elements suggests that the preferred oxidation state of alkali metals will be +1.
+Therefore, the major chemistry of alkali metals is in the form of M+ ions.

 The chemical reactivity of the alkali metals increases from lithium to caesium.
-The poor reactivity of lithium is explained by the fact that Li cannot replace the weekly acidic hydrogen from phenylacetylene.
+The poor reactivity of lithium is explained by the fact that Li cannot replace the weakly acidic hydrogen from phenylacetylene.

 Reaction with Oxygen